duncanleung/duncanleung.com/content/posts/2021-06-12-husky-prettier-eslint-precise-commits-lint-staged-pre-commit-pre-push.md

 # Automatically Format and Lint Code with Git Hooks

-I wanted to set up automatic code formatting and linting before a `git commit` (pre-commit) or before a `git push` (pre-push) that was independt from each of my team-member's IDE specific setup.
+I wanted to set up automatic code formatting and linting before a `git commit` (pre-commit) or before a `git push` (pre-push) that was independent from each of my team-member's IDE specific setup.

 Having a gated `git push` also prevents lint-failing code from being pushed up to out team's remote branches.